pkgcraft/pkgcraft/crates/pkgcruft-git/README.md

 ## Client side verification via pre-push hook

-To trigger commit verification before pushing to a remote, symlink the pkgcruft-git-pre-push binary as a pre-push hook for the target git repo:
+To perform commit verification locally before pushing to a remote, symlink the pkgcruft-git-pre-push binary as a pre-push hook for the target git repo:

     cd path/to/git/repo